viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 ### Allow Recall and snapshots policies

 The **Allow Recall to be enabled** policy setting allows you to determine whether the Recall optional component is available for end users to enable on their device.
 By default, Recall is disabled and removed for managed devices.
 Recall isn't available on managed devices by default, and individual users can't enable Recall on their own.
+If you disable this policy, the Recall component will be in disabled state and the bits for Recall will be removed from the device.
+If snapshots were previously saved on the device, they will be deleted when this policy is disabled.
+Removing Recall requires a device restart.
+If the policy is enabled, end users will have Recall available on their device.
+Depending on the state of the DenyAIDataAnalysis policy (Turn off saving snapshots for use with Recall), end users will be able to choose if they want to save snapshots of their screen and use Recall to find things they've seen on their device.

 | &nbsp; | Setting  |
 |---|---|